RunninglVlan/FirstGodotGame/README.md

 After running the game, _Remote_ button appears so that live game scene could be observed
 - If multiple instances are run, in the _Debugger_ panel there are _Sessions_ tabs to switch between Remote scenes

+## Multiplayer

+There's no client side prediction and transform updates are server-side so client movement is jittery.

 ## Useful resources
 - [Godot Docs](https://docs.godotengine.org/en/stable/index.html)